wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>Set this property to true and enable tracing for the required ESB artifact, to record the message payload before and after the mediation performed by individual mediators.</p>
+                                        <p>Set this property to true and enable tracing for the required integration artifact to record the message payload before and after the message mediation performed by individual mediators.</p>
                                     </div>
                                 </div>
                             </div><div class="param">